 Practical details

-Be sure you are on the right website!
+Make sure you are on the right website!
 Some people have gotten confused.
-It’s evisa.tj, not visa.gov.tj (see the embassy visa chapter for more on that one).
+It’s evisa.tj, not visa.gov.tj.

 If your application got stuck because of payment issues, you may not be able to apply again because your application is still “in progress” in the system.
-In that case, you can try first to send an e-mail to the MFA.
-Try [email protected] first, after that, [email protected] and [email protected]
+You will need the help of a travel agent to push it over the edge.

 You can also get in touch with a helpful embassy.
 Bishkek is known to help you quickly get the e-visa, while Tashkent will simply stick a visa in your passport the same day for 75$.

-Flying in and getting a visa on arrival is a last resort (that’s not available to all passport holders).
+Flying in and getting a visa on arrival is a good option, but not available to all passport holders.

 Embassy visa